-The Best Ironing Boards of 2023
+The Best Ironing Boards for Your Laundry Room

 Smooth out pesky wrinkles in fabric with these first-rate ironing boards.

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn More ›

-Whether you love to press clothes or not, an ironing board makes the chore so much easier.
+Whether you love to press clothes or not, an ironing board makes the chore much easier.
 Ironing directly onto a tabletop or counter is impractical and may cause damage to the surface.
 A well-made ironing board provides users with a cushioned, heat-proof surface and helps get the wrinkles out of clothes by allowing the steam and heat to pass through and escape to the other side.

 1. BEST OVERALL: Brabantia Adjustable Steam Rest Ironing Board